gophers-frm/web/content/about/about.md

 ## Sascha Andres

 Loves computer languages in general is was inspired by the book "The Laws of Simplicity" written by John Maeda.
 Go just fits and became his go-to language.

+## Simon Bein

+Simon first came in contact with Go when working in the Kubernetes-Ecosystem and has loved the language ever since.